 In order to provide a background for discussing the Dmanisi case, I first discuss Lucy.
 The next post will be about Dmanisi.

-A major focus of my study is how the scientific telling of human evolution is imbued with spatial/ideological concepts of national territory (Ethiopia and Georgia, here) and continental terrain (Africa, Europe, Eurasia, and Asia).
+A major focus of my study is how the scientific telling of human evolution is imbued with spatial/ideological concepts of national territory (here Ethiopia and Georgia) and continental terrain (Africa, Europe, Eurasia, and Asia).

 As a concluding point, I propose, or ask for the possibility of retellings of human evolution without employing terms referring to spatial-ideological categories of national territories and continental terrains, as well as their corresponding identities.